moth-quantum/quantum-audio/docs/index.rst

    -  This project has been restructured for better flexibility and scalability.
-   -  Instead of *QuantumAudio* Instances, the package operates at the level of *Scheme* Instances that perform encoding and decoding functions independent of the data.
+   -  Instead of *QuantumAudio* Instances, the package begins at the level of *Scheme* Instances that perform encoding and decoding functions independent of the data.